1. How do I order RapidBac™Vet?

 No. The tests can be stored at room temperature.

 If the control line was bright, but the test line(s) were faint - this is a valid test showing a POSITIVE result.
 A faint line in a positive results may be caused by a low concentration of bacteria (10E3 - 10E4 CFU/ml) or a species of bacteria that expresses low levels of the targeted antigen on its surface.
 In these cases, bacteriuria is definitely present even though the line is faint.

-If both the control line and the test line(s) were very faint, then the test was not valid - please call Customer Service at 888 438 1942 and we can troubleshoot the procedure.
+If both the control line and the test line(s) were very faint, then the test was not valid.

 5. What is the science behind RapidBac™Vet?

 RapidBac™ Vet is a lateral immunoassay that uses monoclonal antibodies that specifically bind to a bacterial cell surface antigen.

 6. Does RapidBac™Vet sell through VCA ANTECH?

 We sure do!
 If you frequently reorder with us we have a subscription service we can custom tailor to your schedule.

 - Whenever there is the suspicion of an infection.
 RapidBac™Vet costs $15.00 per test and results correlate with urine culture.

 - Diabetic pets are expensive and a big commitment – Best practice is they need twice yearly bacteria tests.